Who should have a hearing test?

 Some hearing aids are available free to pensioners under the Office of Hearing Services (OHS) scheme.
 If you choose to go above the government standard hearing aids you can still receive the rebate and pay the gap.
 For private clients not eligible for an OHS voucher, hearing aid costs vary from $1,250 to around $5,000 per device.
 These costs may be reduced by help from a private health fund or through a tax rebate for medical expenditure.

 Do I get help from my health fund?

 If you have extras cover which includes the cover of hearing aids and have not claimed recently for hearing aids you may be eligible for a rebate.
 It is advisable to contact you health fund and check on your eligibility and the amount that is available as these can vary greatly between health funds, or even within a health fund depending on your level of cover.

 Is there a cost for a hearing test?

-Most hearing tests are free of charge, however, where a report is required for employment purposes or for license requirements ie aviation or diving you will be charged a service fee for this service.
+Most hearing tests are free of charge, however, where a report is required for employment purposes or for license requirements (eg. aviation or diving) you will be charged a nominal fee for this service.
 Please contact our friendly staff for current pricing.

 The old saying “you get what you pay for” applies to hearing aids.
 Although the price of hearing aids online may be appealing, you need to be aware that services with these hearing aids are very limited (eg. 1 fitting session) or in some cases non-existent.
 Buying a good quality hearing aid does not guarantee a successful outcome as you may require multiple adjustments over a course of a few weeks to get the most out of your purchase and as your hearing needs change over time, you may need further adjustments.
 Paying for the additional appointments for adjustments or to service your hearings aids may well end up costing you much more than the original saving of buying online.